 This is a very pretty highlighter.
 It's not the best one I have, which is why I didn't give it a 5, but it's definitely gorgeous.
 I prefer a subtle (but not TOO subtle if that makes sense) highlighter that is not glittery, but is shimmery and iridescent.. .that being said, this does have some glitter in it, but not enough to make me hate it.
 It definitely can be toned down.
 If a little bit is used, it can subtly highlight your cheekbones, browbones, cupid's bow, etc.

-I have the shade Sin, which is a pearly, champagne color, great for fair to medium skintones, warm or cool toned I'd imagine.
-I am neutral leaning towards warm, and it's a great color for me.
-The formula is very creamy, but once blended turns kind of powdery.
+I have the shade Sin, which is a pearly, champagne color, great for light to medium skintones, warm or cool toned I'd imagine.
+I'm NC30-40 (depending on the season) and it's a good color for me.
+The formula is creamy, but once blended in turns more powdery.
 I wouldn't necessarily call this a classic cream to powder texture tho, it's more creamy than anything else.
 You can use your fingers to blend this, or a synthetic brush.
 I like to use my highlighting/contour brush from Real Techniques, which is a small egg shaped brush, and is absolutely fantastic for highlighting!
-I must say as a side note, to anyone looking for affordable, quality brushes, Real Techniques are amazing!! (not affiliated lol)
+I must say as a side note, to anyone looking for affordable, quality brushes, Real Techniques are amazing!!